jdpdev/birbcam/README.md

 # birbcam

-A Raspberry Pi-powered, motion-activated camera for watching bird feeders.
+A Raspberry Pi-powered, change-activated camera for watching bird feeders.

+Check out (Birbserver)[https://github.com/jdpdev/birbserver], a web interface for your Birbcam designed to run on the same RPI.

 ## Set Up
 ### Hardware